-- 1. FIND that the petitions submitted on behalf of the proponents of the proposed Downtown Center Business Improvement District are signed by property owners who will pay more than fifty (50) percent of the assessments proposed to be levied. - 2.
-FIND that all parcels included in the District will receive a special benefit from the improvements and activities that are to be provided. - 3.
-FIND that all parcels will have a special benefit conferred upon them and upon which an assessment would be imposed are those as identified in the Management District Plan. - FIND that in accordance with Article XIIID of the California Constitution all assessments are supported by the Engineer's Report, prepared by a registered professional engineer certified by the State of California. - 5.
+- 4. FIND that in accordance with Article XIIID of the California Constitution all assessments are supported by the Engineer's Report, prepared by a registered professional engineer certified by the State of California. - 5.
 FIND that in accordance with Article XIIID of the California Constitution and based on the facts and conclusions contained in the attached Engineer's Report, the assessment levied on each parcel within the proposed District is proportionate to the special benefit derived from the improvements and activities that are to be provided. - 6.
 FIND that in accordance with Article XIIID of the California Constitution and based on the facts and conclusions contained in the attached Engineer's Report, the Engineer has separated the general from special benefits.
-The Engineer's Report identified general benefits in the amount of 0.95% of the Direct Programs costs to be separated from the special benefits conferred on parcels within the proposed District.
-The yearly general benefits cost must be paid from funds other than the assessments collected for the Downtown Center Business Improvement District.
-The general benefit cost for first year of operation is \$64,316.11. - 7.
-FIND that no publicly owned parcel is exempt from assessment. - 8.
-FIND that the assessments for the proposed District are not taxes and that the District qualifies for exemption from Proposition 26 under exemption 7 of Article XIIIC §1(e). - 9.
-FIND that the services to be provided by the Owners' Association are in the nature of professional, expert, technical or other special services, that the services are of a temporary and occasional character, and that the use of competitive bidding would be impractical, not advantageous, undesirable or where the common law otherwise excuses compliance with competitive bidding requirements. - 10.
-FIND that the proposed improvements and activities are completely separate from the day to day operations of the City of Los Angeles. - 11.
-APPROVE the Downtown Center Business Improvement District Management Corporation to administer the Downtown Center Business Improvement District if the district is renewed.
+The Engineer's Report identified general benefits in the amount of 1.68 percent to be separated from the special benefits conferred on parcels within the proposed District.
+The yearly general benefits cost must be paid from funds other than the assessments collected for the Tarzana Safari Walk Business Improvement District.
+The general benefit cost for first year of operation is \$1,202.22. - 7.
+FIND that the assessments for the proposed District are not taxes and that the District qualifies for exemption from Proposition 26 under exemption 7 of Article XIIIC §1(e). - 8.
+FIND that the services to be provided by the Owners' Association are in the nature of professional, expert, technical or other special services, that the services are of a temporary and occasional character, and that the use of competitive bidding would be impractical, not advantageous, undesirable or where the common law otherwise excuses compliance with competitive bidding requirements. - 9.
+FIND that the proposed improvements and activities are completely separate from the day-today operations of the City of Los Angeles. - 10.
+APPROVE the Tarzana Improvement Association to administer the Tarzana Safari Walk Business Improvement District if the district is renewed. - 11.
+ADOPT the Preliminary Report of the City Clerk. - 12.
+ADOPT the attached Management District Plan. - 13.
+ADOPT the attached Engineer's Report. - 14.
+ADOPT the attached Ordinance of Intention to establish the Tarzana Safari Walk Business Improvement District. - 15.
+AUTHORIZE the City Clerk, upon establishment of the District, to prepare, execute and administer a contract between the City of Los Angeles and a non-profit corporation selected by the Tarzana Safari Walk Business Improvement District Steering Committee for the administration of the District's programs.